techscouter/semantic-xr/semanticXrInstructions.md

     * `collisionPredictionMethod` : the method by which collision prediction is computed (for example, a line trace, a box trace, a sphere trace, tracing using the shape of the `source` entity etc.)
     * `collisionPredictionHitPoint` : semanticSpatialEntityId of the extrapolated hit point of this pointOfCollisionPrediction with the 3D space in the specific direction.
     * `directionRotation` : an alternative to directionName to provide parameters of an arbitrary direction.
-      * `pitch`, `yaw`, `roll` : rotation parameters of the entity.
+      * `pitch`, `yaw`, `roll` : rotation parameters.

 * `audio` : audio related semantic entities which could enable customized closed captions for example (3rd party developer can enable different fonts, background and foreground colors, names of speakers, speech direction indication etc.).
+Note that some of the fields in the audio section below are still experimental\ optional.
   * `voices`
     * `semanticSpatialEntityId` : id of the voice (enabling knowing its location, direction and other attributes).
-	* `source` : the source of the voice, for example, human1.
+	* `source` : the source of the voice, for example, human1's semanticSpatialEntityId.
-	* `target` : the target of the voice, for example, human2.
+	* `target` : the target of the voice, for example, human2's semanticSpatialEntityId (it could also be the semanticSpatialEntityId of a "virtual" entity like a crowd or a group of people).
     * `text` : container for the actual `text` and its `language` name.
       * `originalLanguage` : if there are text elements from multiple languages this specifies the original language of the voice.
     * `emotion` : the emotion of the speaker.